 The chilling last words of 19-year-old Jeremiah Burke from Glanmire, Co.
 Cork were slipped into a bottle not read until a year after his death on the Titanic.

 Using the bottle of holy water that his mother gave to him when she saw him off in Cobh, Burke used one of his very own shoelaces to tie it up and threw the letter overboard.

 The letter simply reads: "From Titanic, goodbye all, Burke of Glanmire, Cork.”

-Speaking of how the loss affected her family, Mary Woods explained that, "Jeremiah's mother was at a removal several days later when a person came up to her and said 'I'm sorry for your loss.'
+Speaking to the Belfast Telegraph about the effects of the loss on her family, Mary Woods explained that, "Jeremiah's mother was at a removal several days later when a person came up to her and said 'I'm sorry for your loss.'
 It was only then that she found out what had happened.
 She died of a broken heart within the year.”

 Jeremiah was just one of the 1,521 passengers and crew who died on April 15, 1912.
 The ship struck an iceberg at about 11:40 pm on April 14, and sank around 2:20am the following morning.

 In 2011, the bottle and note went on display at the Cobh Heritage Centre in Co.
 Cork, and Burke was one of the victims profiled in Senan Molony's 2012 book "The Irish Aboard Titanic," which was released for the centenary of the disaster.